preservim/vim-litecorrect/README.markdown

 ## Criteria to add (or modify) default entries

-Note that the number of default entries will be limited to 300 for fast loading.
+Note that the number of default entries will be limited for fast loading.
+See policy above.

-Suggestions for improving the defaults are welcome, but good evidence is needed that a suggested auto-correct entry is more common than the one it will replace.
+Suggestions for improving the defaults are welcome, but good evidence is needed that a suggested auto-correct entry adds value to the list.

 ## Related projects

-If load time performance isn’t an issue, you may seek a more comprehensive approach:
+If load time performance isn’t an issue, you can seek a more comprehensive
+approach:

 * [wordlist.vim](https://github.com/vim-scripts/wordlist.vim) - nearly 800 entries
 * [vim-autocorrect](https://github.com/panozzaj/vim-autocorrect) - over 12K entries!